.

 Torres del Paine National Park

-Torres del Paine National Park is a Chilean National Park comprising mountains, glaciers, lakes and rivers.
+Torres del Paine National Park is a national park encompassing a mountains, glacier, lake, and river-rich areas in southern Chilean Patagonia.
 The Cordillera del Paine is the centerpiece of the park.
 It lies in a transition area between the Magellanic subpolar forests and the Patagonian Steppes.
-The park is located 112 km north of Puerto Natales and 312 km north of Punta Arenas.
+The park is located north of Puerto Natales and north of Punta Arenas.
 Bernardo O'Higgins National Park is its neighbour to the west, while Los Glaciares National Park is located to the north in Argentine territory.

 History